Bacteria, viruses, or fungi may spread through the bloodstream or from a nearby infection into a joint, causing infection.

 Different bacteria can infect a joint, but the bacteria most likely to cause acute infectious arthritis depend on a person’s age:

 Spirochetes (a type of bacteria), such as those that cause Lyme disease Lyme Disease Lyme disease is a tick-transmitted infection caused by Borrelia species, primarily by Borrelia burgdorferi and sometimes by Borrelia mayonii in the United States.
 These... read more and syphilis Syphilis Syphilis is a sexually transmitted infection caused by the bacteria Treponema pallidum.
-Syphilis can occur in three stages of symptoms, separated by periods of apparent good health.
-It... read more , can infect joints.
+It can occur in three stages of symptoms, separated by periods of apparent good health.
+Syphilis... read more , can infect joints.